 The hangout ended hours ago but the review is just beginning.
 Did you talk too much?
 Were you boring?
 That thing you said — did it land wrong?
 The post-conversation audit is relentless and almost always concludes that you messed up somehow.

-In every group, you feel like the least liked member.
+In every group, you feel like the least essential member.
 They seem closer to each other.
 You're the one who could disappear and nobody would notice.
 The evidence might be thin, but the feeling is heavy and convincing.

 Why Friendship Anxiety Loops